STASYA00/ALCwiki/content/data/🏙 City Appearance.md

 draft: false
 description: A collection of datasets related to the city environment.
 It implies streets, facades, visual perception of a city, urban design elements etc.
 aliases:
-  - data/city
+  - city
-  - data/City
+  - City
-  - data/City%20Appearance
+  - City%20Appearance
 ---

 A collection of datasets related to the city environment.
 It implies streets, facades, visual perception of a city, urban design elements etc.